joaomcteixeira/taurenmd/CONTRIBUTING.rst

 A New Command-line client
 -------------------------

-One of the most natural and straight forward ways to contribute to *taurenmd* is to develop another client command-line interface.
-We provide a command-line client `template file <https://github.com/joaomcteixeira/taurenmd/blob/master/src/taurenmd/_cli_template.py>`_ from which you can start developing your own command-line new client, copy it to a new file and follow its instructions.
-Instructions to client development are written as comments in the ``_cli_template.py`` file.
+One of the most natural and straightforward ways to contribute to *taurenmd* is to develop a client command-line interface that provides a functionality that serves your needs so that it become available in the *taurenmd* workflow.
+We provide a command-line client
+`template file <https://github.com/joaomcteixeira/taurenmd/blob/master/src/taurenmd/_cli_template.py>`_
+from which you can start developing your own command-line new client, just copy the template file to a new file named ``cli_NAME.py`` and follow the instructions provided as comments in the ``_cli_template.py`` file;
+found the template file under ``src/taurenmd/`` folder.

 Pull Request Guidelines
 -----------------------

-If you need some code review or feedback while you're developing the code just make the pull request.
+If you need some code review or feedback while you're developing the code just make a pull request.

 For merging, you should: